Dr. Susan Flynn

-Susan lectures across the Communications and Media programme, merging her interest in egalitarian theory and practice with topics such as media theory, visual culture, globalization, media industry practice and creative writing.
+Susan lectures across the Communications and Media programme, merging her interest in digital media, social policy, culture and equality studies with topics such as critical theory, visual culture, media industry practice and creative writing.

-Susan’s main areas for PhD supervision are media equality, citizenship, human rights, disability and mental health in contemporary media, ideology and popular culture.
+Susan’s main areas for PhD supervision are media, social justice and equality, surveillance culture, human rights, disability and mental health in contemporary media, ideology and popular culture.

-Susan’s published work spans a wide range of edited collections and international academic journals, focusing on the representation of disability, citizenship, human rights, identity and cultural surveillance.
+Susan’s published work spans a wide range of edited collections and international academic journals, focusing on the representation of bodies in the digital age, and the culture of surveillance.
+She has also published several reviews and short stories.

 View the BA (Hons) Contemporary Media Cultures course page.